Throughout the year, ASCA’s five Sister Cities propose a series of cultural and student exchange programs.

 Students from Lycée Marc Chagall are visiting Arlington April 4-16, 2018.
 A big thank you to our host families, ASCA, and APS for support of this effort.
-If you are interested in hosting next year, please contact ArlingtonReims@gmail.com
+If you are interested in hosting next year, please fill out an application here by November 1, 2017.
+Contact ArlingtonReims@gmail.com with any questions.

 You must complete all items listed below by the application deadline, Nov.
 1, 2017.

 Part I — Online Form — General Information & Essay.
 You can complete all at once, or go back and edit.

 Part III — Academic Standing / GPA Confirmation from School Counselor.
 The completed form should be scanned and emailed by the counselor to ArlingtonReims@gmail.com

 Final Paperwork & Payment Installments